 Council or Executive Committee

 Council is the OCSWSSW’s governing body.
 They create policy and help direct the college to fulfill their mandate.
-The Executive Committee receives delegated powers from council and runs the OCSWSSW on a day to day basis.
+The Executive Committee receives delegated powers from council and runs the OCSWSSW on a daily basis.
 Both Council and the Executive Committee may direct the Discipline Committee to hold hearing to determine allegations of professional misconduct or incompetence.
 They also refer fitness concerns to the Fitness to Practise Committee.
-Both bodies can suspend the members.
+Both bodies can suspend a member's registration.

 Discipline Committee